 Beloved Community: The Sisterhood of Homeless Women in Poetry is a beautifully-bound anthology of poetry by homeless and formerly homeless women collected by WHEEL over many years, published by Whit Press in 2007.

-Women’s Empowerment Center
+Women’s Empowerment Center (new location!)

 The Occasional Times Newsletter

 Weekly Organizing Meetings